overpitch/fire-risk-dashboard/fix-unavailable-bug-plan.md

 # Fix for Cache Data Age Display Bug

 ## Problem Description
-When the application falls back to cached data (after clicking "Fresh Data"), the modal correctly shows "Displaying cached weather data" but the weather values don't display their age (e.g., "(3 minutes old)").
+When the application falls back to cached data (after clicking "Refresh Data"), the modal correctly shows "Displaying cached weather data" but the weather values don't display their age (e.g., "(3 minutes old)").

 However, when using Test mode, the age indicators correctly appear next to each cached value.
 This suggests an inconsistency in how cached data is flagged and processed between these two scenarios.